smallwat3r/shhh/README.md

 _Encryption method used: Fernet with password, random salt value and strong iteration count (100 000)._

+Shhh is now live at https://shhh-encrypt.com, but for more privacy / security it's still advise to host the app on a personnal / private server.

+_Tip: For added security, avoid telling in Shhh what is the use of the secret you're sharing.
+Instead, explain this in your email, and copy paste the Shhh link with the passphrase so the user can retrieve it._

 **Click this image to see the demo:**
 [![shhh demo](http://i.imgur.com/Exa8dUu.png)](https://vimeo.com/384411739 "Shhh demo - Click to Watch!")